-The Moodmetric measurement gives real time and accurate data on the sympathetic nervous system activation.
-Use cases below give a snapshot on how the Moodmetric ring can be used to study stress or anything that makes us react.
+The use-cases below give a snapshot of how the Moodmetric measurement can be used in UX research or anything that makes us react.
 These are just a handful of examples.
-Electrodermal activity is a signal with great and for most unused potential in field research.